 Murder in the Library: General Reference

 What?
-You thought I made this all up, or downloaded it all from Wikipedia?
+You thought I made this all up, or ripped it off from Wikipedia?
 Nope.
-Here are the books that inspired me to create this site, and the books I've used to cobble it together over the years, as well as the ones I've discovered along the way.
-If you like this site, you may … Continue reading Murder in the Library: General Reference
+Here are some of the books that inspired me to create this site, and the books I've used to cobble it together over the years, as well as the ones I've discovered along the way.
+If you like this site, … Continue reading Murder in the Library: General Reference

 Murder in the Library: Writing & The Writing Life